 The interiors, completed in 1981, have been furnished with the Mackintoshes’ own furniture – all to Mackintosh’s design – and decorated as closely as possible to the original.

-The selection of bric à brac, fitted carpets, curtains and other soft furnishings was based on contemporary descriptions of the house and photographs of Mackintosh interiors of the period.
+The selection of bric à brac, fitted carpets, curtains and other soft furnishings were based on contemporary descriptions of the house and photographs of Mackintosh interiors of the period.

 Original text from University of Glasgow – The Hunterian Museum and Art Gallery